How positioning works

 Network zones — positioning without coordinates

-Where GPS isn't available (indoors, underground, dense urban areas), hotspots and reference beacons provide network zone positioning instead.
+Where GPS isn't available (indoors, underground, dense urban areas), hotspots and reference beacons provide asset tracking without GPS through network zone positioning.
 Assign a network zone to a hotspot or place a reference beacon in a room, and any device detected there is reported in that network zone.

 Network zones don't require surveyed coordinates — a single hotspot is enough.
 See Zone detection for setup details.